sturdy5/notes/homesteading-recipes/bread.md

 stir

-* 5 cups of flour
+* 5 cups of bread flour

 Use the mixed with the dough hook to mix it up.
 It is ready when the dough no longer sticks to the side of the bowl and becomes one big ball.